wuxinmiao5/PlasmidCommunity/README.md

 ## Overview

 PlasmidCommunity is a software designed for the classification and analysis of plasmid communities based on genomic similarity networks.
 It provides a robust framework for plasmid classification by setting thresholds for sequence similarity among plasmids, categorizing them accordingly, and constructing networks to predict the ability of each community to acquire new genes.
+The modes are provided: Silhouette, getCommunity and pan.
 This tool is particularly useful for researchers studying plasmid diversity, horizontal gene transfer, and microbial evolution.

 The software is based on the methodology described in our paper, with minor modifications to enhance user-friendliness.
 For detailed information, please refer to the documentation.